-After you install a new lamp, you need to reset the timer so the projector can keep track of how many hours it has been used.
+After installing a new lamp, you need to reset the timer so the projector can keep track of how many hours it has been used.
 Follow these steps:

-1. Press the Help button and hold it down for at least 5 seconds.
+- 1. Plug in the projector and turn it on (see page 22). - 2.
+After the projection lamp comes on, press the Help button and hold it down for at least 5 seconds.